One of the most overlooked aspects of options trading is option approval levels.

 Option Level 3

 When you move into Option Level 3, the fun begins.
-You now have the ability to trade spreads.
+You now can trade spreads.

 Spreads open a whole world of possible option strategies: bull call spreads, bear put spreads, bull put spreads, bear call spreads, iron condors, and butterflys, are just a few of the strategies now at your disposal.